 Podcasts present a few unique challenges compared to other types of content:

-- Podcasts are traditionally audio-only, which means it’s difficult to grab your potential listeners’ attention straight away is paramount
+- Podcasts are traditionally audio-only, which means it’s difficult to grab your potential listeners’ attention straight away

 - Audio is not as inherently shareable as text or video; people consume it differently